asBrettisay/literate-potato/README.md

 # literate-potato
-This is a short example for DevMountain Students
+This is a short example for DevMountain Students.